catenglaender/public-notes/ILIAS-development/2025/page-header-tabs-subtabs/page-header-tabs-subtabs-analysis.md

 Each of these branches would have its own structure of Tabs allowing the user to fully focus on the task at hand.

-Don Norman describes the main goal of any design in The Design of Everyday things like this: "[M]ake sure that (1) the user can figure out what to do, and (2) the user can tell what is going on."[^Norman-Design-Everyday-Things-design-goals]
+Don Norman describes the main goals of any design in The Design of Everyday things like this: "[M]ake sure that (1) the user can figure out what to do, and (2) the user can tell what is going on."[^Norman-Design-Everyday-Things-design-goals]

-This proposal would the User's understanding of the process front and center instead of the system's capabilities.
+This proposal prioritize the User's understanding of the current step in the process instead of the system's capabilities.

 [^Norman-Design-Everyday-Things-design-goals]: Don Norman.
 The Design of Everyday Things.
 2002 edition.
 1988.
 Basic Books. p.
 188